 ROCKDOG AMPLIFIER REPAIRS is located at Albion Park Rail within the Haworth Music Centre complex which is 20 minutes from the Wollongong CBD and offers a wide range of services for musicians.
-The workshop is fully equipped to repair, service and test all kinds of guitar and bass amps and electronic band equipment.
+The workshop is fully equipped to repair, service and test all kinds of guitar and bass amps.

-- Repairs and servicing of most types of guitar and bass amps and speaker systems.
+- Repairs and servicing of most types of guitar and bass amps.

-- Repairs of most FX pedals including popular mods and component upgrades.
+- Repairs of mostly older FX pedals including popular mods and component upgrades.

 - Installation of pickups of your choice in guitars and basses.
 Repairs and replacement of guitar wiring, switches, pots and jacks.

-ROCKDOG is the only shop on the South Coast that is totally dedicated to the repair of tube and solid-state amplifiers and most of the electronic equipment used by musicians.
+ROCKDOG is the only shop on the South Coast that is totally dedicated to the repair of tube and solid-state amplifiers used by musicians.